angela1C/Applied-Databases-Project-2020/ADBP/project_sql/sql4_2.md

-# An overvie of the MySQL queries for section 4.1, workings and solutions.
+## An overview of the MySQL queries for section 4.1, workings and solutions.

 ### 4.1.1 Alan’s travel details